hpcleuven/VscDocumentation/source/access/ondemand/matlab.rst

    .. tab-item:: KU Leuven/UHasselt

       Only vsc3* users (affiliated with KU Leuven) who are members of the ``lli_matlab`` group have rights to use the MATLAB module (hence the MATLAB app).
 If you are not already member of the group, contact the :ref:`KU Leuven supprt team<user support VSC>` for an invitation, or :ref:`request joining this group<join groups>` via your VSC account page.

    .. tab-item:: VUB

       Only vsc1* users (affiliated with VUB) who are members of the ``brusselall`` group have rights to use the MATLAB module (hence the MATLAB app).
-For more info, please contact the VUB HPC team: hpc@vub.be
+For more info, please contact the VUB HPC team at hpc@vub.be.

 Launching the MATLAB app
 ~~~~~~~~~~~~~~~~~~~~~~~~